 Portable Document Format (PDF) is one of the most used document file formats on the web, and is used for documents and fillable forms.
 Although can be created in a variety of programs, Adobe Acrobat DC software is needed to remediate inaccessible PDF files.
 The most recent versions of Acrobat Pro include tools to create and verify accessibility features.

-Lynda.com is a subscription-based knowledge repository with some excellent tutorial videos available.
+LinkedIn Learning is a knowledge repository with some excellent tutorial videos available.

 View Slides from 3PlayMedia's Creating Accessible PDFs with Acrobat: Requirements, Implementation, and Evaluation webinar for an overview of common PDF accessibility issues.

 PDF Accessibility Resources

 - PDF Accessibility Checklist (PDF) - from the Department of Health and Human Services